 Safest states in America

-Eight of the top 10 are in the Northeast, including the top six
+Eight of the top 10 are in the Northeast, and none are in the West

 Here are some of our key takeaways from the data:

 - New Jersey is the safest state, according to our scoring system.
 It has the lowest number of rapes per capita of any state (20% of the score) and the largest law enforcement presence (10% of the score).

 - The top seven safest states are in the Northeast, and 8 of 10 are in the region.
 One Western state and one Southern state made the top 10.
 Idaho (eighth), Virginia (10th) and Wisconsin (12th) are the safest states in the West, South and Midwest, respectively.

 - Maine had the lowest violent crime rate per capita, and Massachusetts had the lowest property crime rate.

 Methodology: Using data from the FBI, we examined rates of individual violent crimes and property crimes and the number of law enforcement officers in each state.
 Each state received a score for each factor based on the number of standard deviations from the mean, and each score was weighted, with the violent crimes of murder and nonnegligent manslaughter and rape assigned the highest percentage.
 Weighted scores were added together for a final score.

 The 10 safest states